Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y9m96T9a5qU.md

 ### Transcript

-> yeah will we be getting more walls and other building stuff in vanilla yeah we're going to be adding more stuff in the future i just don't win
+> yeah will we be getting more walls and other building stuff in vanilla yeah we're going to be adding more stuff in the future I just don't win